Punktum-dk/epp-service-specification/README.md

 - `authInfo` section is not used for transport of end-user passwords, see also section in : [Implementation Limitations](#implementation-limitations) on [authinfo](#authinfo)

 Domains offered from a waiting list can be registered using the `create domain` command.
-It requires the authorization token issued by DK Hostmaster to the designated registrant.
+It requires the authorization token issued by Punktum dk to the designated registrant.
 The token has to be transported via the `AuthInfo` field.

 The `AuthInfo` token used for registration of domain names offered from a waiting list are a 8 digit hexadecimal case insensitive string.
 The token is offered to the designated registrant out of band and is valid for 14 days.